 Licensed wholesalers and terminal suppliers do not need a blender's license to convert or blend an untaxed product to or with a taxable product to propel a vehicle, vessel, machine, or aircraft.

-Blenders and retailers of alternative fuel must pay tax and file a Blender/Retailer of Alternative Fuel Tax Return (DR-309635) electronically.
+Blenders must pay tax and file a Blender Fuel Tax Return (Form DR-309635) electronically.
 Florida law imposes a $5,000 penalty for each month a taxpayer files a paper return.

 You can file and pay fuel tax using Revenue's secure web application.
 You can access the web application using your certificate number and business partner number or a Revenue-issued user ID and password.
 You must enroll in our e-Services program to receive a user ID and password.
 Enrollment has advantages: you can save your bank account and contact information, view your filing history, and reprint returns.

-The Department must receive a return by the 20th day of the month following the collection period.
-Download Instructions for Filing Blender/Retailer of Alternative Fuel Tax Return (Form DR-309635N).
-Taxpayers who pay electronically can download a payment due date calendar (Form DR-659).
+The Department must receive your Form DR-309635 return by the 20th day of the month following the collection period.
+Download Instructions for Filing Blender Fuel Tax Return (Form DR-309635N).
+Taxpayers who pay electronically can download a Florida e-Services Programs Calendar of Due Dates (Form DR-659).

 Manifest – Keyed and imported data will be reviewed for filing errors.
-Errors will be identified as a critical error or a warning message.
+Errors will be identified as a critical error or a compliance notice.
 You must correct critical errors before you can file your return.
-Warning messages will not prevent you from filing a return, but you should correct them before submitting your next return.
-View a list of error/warning messages and codes for blenders and retailers of alternative fuel.
+Compliance notices will not prevent you from filing a return, but you should correct them before submitting your next return.
+View a list of error/compliance notice messages and codes for blenders.

 Confirmation – Once you have successfully submitted the return and payment, you will get a confirmation number and a list of filing errors (if any).
 Keep a copy for your records.

 Training – View a demo of the web application, where you can input test data, identify potential filing errors, and create a sample return.